jazz031195/Permeable_MCDS/README.md

 ```
 The path/to/swc/file should be the same twice.

 Set desired_permeability to 0 for no permeability.
+Permeability is in m/s.

 ### Voxel Size Adjustment